nus-cs2113-AY2223S2/ip/docs/README.md

 ### Find tasks using keyword

-Allows the user to find all tasks within the list that contains a keyword
+Allows the user to find all tasks within the list whose description contains a keyword

 ### Saving Capabilities